Mahajan pada Period ( 600-321 BCE)

 • Upinder Singh, A History of Ancient and Early Medieval India, Pearson Education.

-• NCERT, History – Themes in Indian History (Part I), Class XII.
+• NCERT, History – Themes in Indian history (Part I), Class XII.

 • Buddhist Text: Anguttara Nikaya.